thanetindru934/HIT137-Assignment-3-CDU/README.md

 ## How to Contribute

 All contributions are welcome!
-This section covers everything you need to get started.
+This section covers everything we need to get started.

 ### Quick-Start Contribution Flow